 A working group met from late 2021 until Summer 2024 to undertake this work, and produced far more than a list of biblical citations.
 The PBSC is proud to announce the publication of two lectern and study editions of the supplemented traditional lectionary, both of which can be ordered through Amazon: a Contemporary-Language Edition and a Traditional-Language Edition, each selling for $33.62 (the first drawing on the ESV and BAS Psalter, and the second using the KJV and BCP Psalter).
 Alternatively, the Traditional-Language Edition can be downloaded as a pdf using the link below.
 Further resources supporting parish use of this lectionary can also be found below: a brief summary of the rationale for the Old Testament selections, printable charts containing the citations for the lectionary, and Microsoft Word documents of the Introit and Gradual Psalms for use in parish bulletins.

-- (Regrettably we’re not able to make the Contemporary language version available here due to copyright rules for the ESV).
+- (Regrettably we’re not able to make the Contemporary-Language version of either lectionary available here due to copyright rules for the ESV).

 The following are excerpts from the Preface to the lectern editions: